My CV can be downloaded here (last updated March 2021). Working papers can be found here on SSRN.

 Trent J. MacDonald is a political economist and data scientist based in Melbourne, Australia.
 He is currently Research Fellow with the RMIT Blockchain Innovation Hub and the ARC Centre of Excellence for Automated Decision-Making and Society.
 In recent years, Trent has gained industry experience conducting social and market research as Project Director of Data Science with Roy Morgan Research.
-In recent years he has conducted academic research in the Creative Industries Faculty at QUT University, the Swinburne Institute for Social Research at Swinburne University, and the School of Economics, Finance and Marketing at RMIT University.
+He has a strong academic research background, having worked in the Creative Industries Faculty at QUT University, the Swinburne Institute for Social Research at Swinburne University, and the School of Economics, Finance and Marketing at RMIT University.
 Prior to this Trent was a research fellow at the Institute of Public Affairs, researcher at the ARC Centre of Excellence for Creative Industries and Innovation, and tutor and research assistant in the School of Economics at University of Queensland.

 Trent received his PhD in economics from RMIT University in 2016, having previously received a bachelor of economics with first class honours and a bachelor of business management from the University of Queensland.
 He wrote his PhD thesis, titled ‘Studies in evolutionary political economy: Theory of unbundled and non-territorial governance’ under the guidance of Professor Jason Potts and Professor Sinclair Davidson.
 In 2015, Trent won the Don Lavoie Memorial Award from the Society for the Development of Austrian Economics, for the best thesis chapter or research article by a graduate student.
 Upon examination his thesis was assessed to have made “a significant contribution to the field beyond that normally expected” at the doctoral level:

 “Extremely thought provoking, very well written, clearly presented and highly original in its analysis.”

 “Demonstrates a broader range of in-depth knowledge than is normal among PhD candidates at top universities around the world.”